 Anna Salmivaara is a PhD Candidate in development studies at the University of Helsinki.
 Her dissertation analyses privatization of regulation from the perspective of Cambodian garment workers, combining perspectives of legal anthropology and global political economy.
 Her wider research interests center on the role of rights, law and regulation in economic and political conflicts.
 She holds an MA in Social Sciences from the University of Helsinki, and has previously worked in research projects with the UN and NGOs.

-Maria Sandberg is a PhD student at Hanken School of Economics, Department of Marketing, as well as a student in sociology at University of Helsinki.
-Her research interests include sustainable production-consumption systems, voluntary simplicity and sustainability discourses.
-Her current research focuses on sustainable housing.
-Maria supports the cross-disciplinarity of research and positions her own research in the intersection between marketing and sociology.
+Maria Sandberg is a PhD student at Hanken School of Economics as well as a student in sociology at University of Helsinki.
+Her research interests include sustainable production-consumption systems, sufficiency and degrowth, and environmental sustainability.
+Her dissertation analyzes advances to reduce consumption levels in high-consuming societies.

 Hanna Silvola is a newly appointed Associated Professor in Accounting.
 Her research focus on sustainability accounting, CSR reporting and responsible investing.
 She teach these topics both at Hanken and in executive education.
 She has a wide international research experience including the LSE, Stanford University and the UNSW.

 Anne Toppinen is Director of Helsinki Sustainability Science Institute (HELSUS) and professor of forest economics and marketing, University of Helsinki.
 Her current research areas are sustainability management in forest industry, user-driven innovations and analysing transition to bio-based economy.
 Before joining University of Helsinki she worked in several research and research management positions including European Forest Institute, Finnish Forest Research Institute, Oregon State University and Academy of Finland.